Dhuvaafaru: Infrastructure

-The Dhuvaafaru project by IFRC was "the biggest single construction project in the organization’s history."
+The Dhuvaafaru project by The IFRC was "the biggest single construction project in the organization’s history."
 600 houses were built for the 4000 strong population of Kandholhudhoo by August 2008 under the project.
 Each house had three rooms, two bathrooms, one kitchen and it was equipped with a 2500-liter tank to store rain water.
 Recently the government has committed to construct another 76 houses for residents who were not awarded houses in the first phase.

 In addition to the houses IFRC funded the construction of community infrastructure such as an administrative building, a pre-school, primary school and secondary school, an auditorium, water supply and sewage systems, a sports complex, roads, mosque, and a power supply system.
 Currently, there are two mosques in the island, one funded by the government.

 On 9 May 2010 MNDF completed the renovation of the roads in Dhuvaafaru.
 This project was carried out to upgrade the road condition and over 11 km of road was improved.
 A modern harbour costing over US Dollar 5.2 million was also constructed in the island.
 This project was funded jointly by the governments of United States and Maldives.

 Some houses in Dhuvaafaru cannot obtain clean water from the ground as the area is a marshland and there were protests in 2011 about this issue.
 On 18 March 2012 a project worth 13 Million Maldivian Ruffiya was awarded to Male' Water and Sewerage Company by the government to construct a water plant to produce clean mineral water for the populace.
 This project is conducted with the view of providing clean water to nearby islands and atolls.

 In the land use plan of Dhuvaafaru, land was identified for specific purposes; being one of the best planned island in the Maldives.
 Green zones were identified, where trees had to be planted and cutting them were prohibited.
 Specific areas were identified for shops and a separate industrial area was identified for works related to fisheries and agriculture.